 LBL deposition is based on alternative adsorption of oppositely charged polyelectrolytes and silica particles.
 The very first layer includes three polyelectrolytes PEI/PSS/PDDA.
 Then four PSS/PDDA bilayers were applied to finalize the formation of the buffer layer aimed at strong adhesion for SiO2 particles.
-SiO2 particles with diameters of 300 nm, 420 nm and 900 nm have been utilized in the experiment [94].
+SiO2 particles with diameters of 300 nm, 420 nm and 900 nm have been utilized in the experiment [99].
+The final concentration for all samples of the silica particles was equal to 12.8 mg/mL and was measured by the dry residue method.

-Silica nanoparticles at the diameters of 300 nm and 420 nm homogeneously cover the almost full surface of the core capillary after the single layer is deposited (Figure 3.8).
+Silica nanoparticles of diameters 300 nm and 420 nm homogeneously cover almost the full surface of the core capillary after a single layer is deposited (Figure 3.8).

-Figure 3-8: SEM images of MOF end faces and magnified capillary surfaces. (a) MOF sample after deposition of one layer of 300-nm silica particles. (b) MOF sample after deposition of one layer of 420-nm silica particles [94].
+Figure 3-8: SEM images of MOF end faces and magnified capillary surfaces. (a) MOF sample after deposition of one layer of 300-nm silica particles. (b) MOF sample after deposition of one layer of 420-nm silica particles [99].

-In contrast to smaller particles of 300-nm and 420-nm, the bigger silica particles of 900-nm form layers on both sides of the first cladding ring (Figure 3.9).
+In contrast to smaller particles of 300 nm and 420 nm, the bigger silica particles of 900-nm form layers on both sides of the first cladding ring (Figure 3.9).

-Figure 3-9: SEM images of MOF end face (a) and magnified capillaries (b,c) with one deposited layer of 900-nm silica particles [94].
+Figure 3-9: SEM images of MOF end face (a) and magnified capillaries (b,c) with one deposited layer of 900-nm silica particles [99].

 This can be explained by Stoke's law.
-The viscosity force F which describes particles flow inside the capillaries is proportional to their size and velocity (3.1):
+The viscosity force F which describes particle flow inside the capillaries is proportional to their size and velocity (3.1):